microsoft/ostc-docs/workflow-workflow.md

 - If you do need to squash commit messages, see [Squashing Commit Messages](#squashing-commit-messages).

-- When your code is tested, you are ready to create a [Pull Request] (#pull-requests) to ask for code reviews.
+- When your code is tested, you are ready to create a [Pull Request](#pull-requests) to ask for code reviews.

 #### Pull Requests